Naval history of the Netherlands: A world power

-The Dutch revolt (1568–1648) in many ways started with the revolt of the Beggars and the navy was no exception.
+The Dutch Revolt (1568–1648) in many ways started with the revolt of the Beggars and the navy was no exception.
 William the Silent, the leader of the revolt, issued letters of marque under his authority as sovereign Prince of Orange.
 These roving bands of ships became known as the Sea Beggars.
 Their capture of Brielle was the first significant victory of the revolt, and led to the entire province of Holland and Zealand declaring for the Prince and against the Habsburg overlord, Philip II of Spain and the Spanish government.
 As the revolt progressed into an independent government and state, the navy was reorganized into a better command structure.
 The government of the newly established Dutch Republic installed five admiralties (de Maze, Amsterdam, Zeeland, the Noorderkwartier, and Friesland) which had offices in Rotterdam, Amsterdam, Middelburg, Hoorn, Enkhuizen, and Dokkum (later Harlingen).

 During the 17th century the Dutch Republic was involved in many wars, many of them at sea.
 The main goal of the Dutch navy was to protect shipping lanes all over the world and, if need be, to repel a naval invasion of Dutch territory.

-Until 1648, Spain was the enemy; a Dutch States Navy/Dutch fleet destroyed the main force of a large Spanish fleet still under construction at Gibraltar in 1607.
+Until 1648, Spain was the enemy; a Dutch States Navy fleet destroyed the main force of a large Spanish fleet still under construction at Gibraltar in 1607.
 Other activities included blocking the port of Antwerp and the Flemish coast (to prevent the Spanish troops there from getting supplies) and escorting the Dutch merchants in the Baltic.

-In the course of the 17th century, Dutch wealth and maritime expansion was the source of much envy across Europe, but especially in England.
+In the course of the 17th century, Dutch maritime and commercial expansion led to increasing tensions with other European nations, most prominently England.
 When the anti-Dutch Navigation Ordinance of 1651 was passed, tensions ran high.
 During the First Anglo-Dutch War the English fleet concentrated on capturing the Dutch merchant fleet, which would prove vital to their victory.
 An example of this is the Battle of Dungeness in December 1652, in which Maarten Tromp was able to keep the Channel open for Dutch trade.
 In the Second Anglo-Dutch War five major battles took place, nearly all of them in English waters.
-It was during this period that the Raid on the Medway (1667) took place, the worst naval defeat in English history.
-The Third Anglo-Dutch war was in fact an alliance between France, England, Cologne and Münster to attack the Netherlands and end the dominance of the Dutch Republic over the seas.
+The Dutch navy carried out the successful raid on the Medway in 1667, and the war ended soon after.
+The Third Anglo-Dutch War was in fact an alliance between France, England, Cologne and Münster to attack the Netherlands and end the dominance of the Dutch Republic over the seas.